ChevronETC/TeaSeis.jl/docs/src/SSPROPS.md

-# TeaSeis.jl
+# SeisSpace properties

-## SeisSpace guaranteed properties for a JavaSeis dataset
+Properties that are guaranteed for a JavaSeis dataset that is associated with SeisSpace

 Symbol    | Description                         | Type    | Count
 ----------|-------------------------------------|---------|------